The "Confirm" and "Decline" Options tabs on the 'Composer' tab on your Form Builder is where you can:

 You can completely customize the look of your button via the Button Design tab.
 In this section, you can change the:

-Padding, Width and whether your button should have rounded corners
+Padding, width, top margin of the entire 'Button' section and whether your button should have rounded (rather than square) corners

 If you would like to add a Decline option to your response form toggle this section from 'OFF' to 'ON':